 The monthly discharges data were collected from the Global Runoff Data Center (GRDC).
 Established in 1988, the GRDC maintains the most comprehensive and quality-controlled collection of river discharge data worldwide.
 It archives river discharge data up to 216 years old at both daily and monthly scales for more than 10 800 stations from 160 countries.
 Discharge values are originally provided in cubic meters per second (m3 s-1) and have been converted to mm month−1 (Q (mm month−1) = Q (m3 s-1) × 86400000 × number of days in month /Area(m2)).
 The GRDC river discharge database includes essential metadata such as station coordinates, station and river names, upstream catchment area, elevation, long-term mean discharge, and a shapefile delineating the contributing basin.
 The shapefile of the basin is used to spatially aggregate other water balance components from gridded datasets.
 By averaging these variables over each basin, consistent input values are obtained for application in the water balance equation.

-For this study, we selected stations that met the following criteria: (i) a drainage area greater than 1 000 km2, (ii) a minimum of five consecutive years of data, and (iii) availability of valid data from all other datasets for the station.
-Based on these criteria, 342 stations across Europe (Figure 2) were used for the analysis.
+For this study, we selected stations that met the following criteria: (i) a drainage area greater than 1 000 km2, (ii) a minimum of five consecutive years of data, and (iii) availability of valid data from all other datasets covering 100% of the basin surface for each station.
+Based on these criteria, 332 stations across Europe (Figure 2) were used for the analysis.